bkarpati/git_workshop/sequioa/trunk.md

 Keeping the `bark` dry means we leave less opporunities for things to catch on fire.

-## Water retention
+## Reduce the water Bill (Gates)

-Implementation of H2FLow technology reduces the undesired water losses.
+Implementation of Bill Gates technology reduces the undesired water losses.